-Successful applicants receive financial support of a EUR 60,000 lump sum in in the form of a grant for the development of the investment concept.
+Successful applicants receive financial support in the form of a EUR 60,000 grant for the development of the investment concept.

 1.3.3 Which activities are funded by the EUCF grant?

 The EUR 60,000 grant is provided to EUCF beneficiaries to support activities necessary for the development of investment concepts.
 The grant amount can be used for in-house staff if internal capacities are sufficient, for external experts/sub-contractors or for other positions that are necessary for the investment concept development.
 Among the activities that can be funded are feasibility studies, engineering analyses, legal analyses, social studies, market studies, financial analyses, and further supporting tasks.